sudeep71/RNA_Seq_Tutorial/docs/08_mapping_reads_with_tophat.rst

 What does all this mean?

-Will take ~20 min to finish
+Lets first start this command and then talk about it as it will take ~20 min to complete

 Now what are these parameters?